srttk/spiderman/README.md

 A simple python script for extracting links

->If I'm right, I wrote this piece of code two years back ,my collage days.
+>If I'm right, I wrote this piece of code two years back ,my collage days(2010).